 RT-LAMP is the perfect technology for use in the COVID-19 pandemic due to its accuracy and relatively simple equipment.
 This means tests can be carried out in non-standard institutions, such as airports or rural hospitals or medical centers.

 A primer set to be used for detecting the SARS-CoV-2 virus using RT-LAMP has been developed.
 This assay can detect the virus even with low sample concentrations.
 The sample preparation for this can be carried out in just one tube within minutes.
-Furthermore, only three buggers, a pulse-spin mini-centrifuge, and a 65°C heat block are needed to apply this method at institutions.
+Furthermore, only three buffers, a pulse-spin mini-centrifuge, and a 65°C heat block are needed to apply this method at institutions.

 The primers designed for this target several key areas of coronavirus genomes, including the ORF1ab gene, S gene, and N gene.
 ORF1ab is involved in the replication of the viral genome, whereas the S gene is important for COVID-19 binding to human ACE2 protein.
 The N gene is a nucleocapsid protein conserved in most coronaviruses.